 Scripture Reading: An Old Testament, New Testament letter, and a Gospel passage are each read.
 This invites us to develop an appreciation for God’s Word in its fullness.
 We acclaim our thankfulness for the Word ("The Word of the Lord // Thanks be to God") after each reading because it is the promise and power of God for our lives.
 The gospel passage is read in the middle of the congregation to represent the truth that God came among us in Jesus Christ, and that his presence is among us still!

 Creed: After the sermon we proclaim our faith in who God is and what he has done for us, usually with the Nicene Creed.
 This keeps us grounded in the core truths of who we are and what we believe.

 Prayers of the People: As we have come into the Presence of God together, we bring the cares of the world with us.
 We take time to recite prayers together, and to add our own either silently or out loud, because we love the world and desire it to be filled with God’s grace.

 Confession and Absolution of Sin: We all fail to do what God desires us to do on a regular basis.
 Here, we stop to remember and confess our sins together because we need his mercy.
-The priest proclaims the wonderful gift of God’s forgiveness to us on the basis of Christ’s work on the cross.
+One of the pastors proclaims the wonderful gift of God’s forgiveness to us on the basis of Christ’s work on the cross.

 Passing of the Peace: Having received the forgiveness of our sins, and knowing that we are at peace with God, we share God’s peace with one another.
 This reminds us that we are not to approach God’s table while retaining bitterness towards anyone.
 We are a people of peace in Christ.